mattpgh/slack-sickrage-bot/README.md

 # slack-sickrage-bot
 To the good people of the open-source community!
 This is a sickrage slack bot written in php, just really a mash up between other open source projects.
-FYI, i'm a rookie codder so don't learn how to code from my bot :)
+I forked this from matansh/slack-sickrage-bot to play with some things because I'm a php/git noob.
+I plan to add some help responses if mentioned and it doesn't know what you want, as well as making a docker for it.

-## What it does-
+## What it does
 * adds new shows to your sickrage wanted list
 * sends over a list of "added" shows
 * periodically (or by request) sends you your upcoming schedule

-## How to make it do it-
+## How to make it do it
 * open a slack account
 * create a "bot custom integration" from slacks settings screen, it will give you a bot-token
 * add that bot-token to the config under the "slack_token"